syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Chart with transparent background

-The following code example explains how to apply transperancy to chart area.
+The following code example explains how to apply transparency to chart area.

 {% tabs %}
 {% highlight c# %}